priyankap0101/Age-Calculator/README.md

-# 🧮 Age Calculator
+# Age Calculator

 Welcome to the **Age Calculator Web App**, a clean, interactive tool built using **HTML, CSS, and JavaScript**.
-This app allows users to calculate their exact age in **years, months, and days** by simply entering their birthdate!
+This app allows users to calculate their exact age in **years, months** by simply entering their birthdate!

 ## 🌟 Live Demo